gyselax/gyselalibxx/docs/mathematical_and_physical_conventions.md

 A = A^i_\text{c} e_i = A^i b_i,
 ```

 Where the "c" subscript indicates that the considered components is computed in the Cartesian basis.
+Note that we used the contravariant basis in the expression above.
 It can be shown using the chain rule that the following equality holds

 ```math
 A^i_\text{c} = J\left.^{i}_{\;j}\right.
 A^j.